-An archipelago, Malta is the fifth smallest country located in central Europe in between Sicily and the North African coast.
+An archipelago, Malta is the fifth smallest country located in central Europe between Sicily and the North African coast.
 Malta is famous for its historic sites and ancient architecture points.
 The European country, Malta, has seen various archaic regimes and rulers such as Romans, Moors, Knights of Saint John, French monarch, and British rule.
 That is why it has multiple historical places, which are a source of attraction for the modern world to visit.

 Here are various things to do in Malta.
 Of them, we will discuss this.

-1. Mdina the old Capital of Malta
+1. Mdina, the old Capital of Malta

 Once you have entered Malta, the first place to visit is Mdina, the primeval capital of Malta.
 Mdina is surrounded by water, with around dominating fortifications, which is the specialty of this place.
-So, if you history enthusiast, Mdina is a far better place to go through.
+So, if you are a history enthusiast, Mdina is a far better place to go through.

 Picturesque streets and museums are offering a massive opportunity to take pleasure in the place.
-Alongside the archaic points, Mdina is also known for its charming cafes and eateries that are ideal places to spend more hours.
+Alongside the archaic points, Mdina is also known for its charming cafes and eateries, that are ideal places to spend more hours.